metno/bliss_rr/README.md

 # bliss_rr

-Program for spatial interpolation that allows to choose between multiple statistical interpolation schemes, such as:
+Multiple statistical interpolation schemes have been implemented, such as:

 * OI_multiscale.
 Modified Optimal Interpolation based on observations only.
 * OI_firstguess.
 Optimal Interpolation based on the combination of observations with a background field.
 It is possible to specify a data transformation as a pre-processing step (i.e., Gaussian anamorphosis).